Moschn/ariane_guide/ariane_howto.md

 ## The Core itself (based on the master branch)

+**Warning: This will be outdates soon since it is based on the `master` branch.
+The new release will fix most of these nits!**

 Most of the required source files reside in `src/`.
 The only exception is the `AXI_BUS` interface that is in `tb/agents/axi_if/axi_if.sv`.
 The `src/` directory also contains `ariane_wrapped.sv` which is part of the testbench and not the core itself.

 The toplevel module of the core resides in `ariane.sv` and is called `ariane`.